Ktor 3.4.0 Help

 package com.example import io.ktor.server.application.* import io.ktor.server.response.* import io.ktor.server.routing.* fun main(args: Array<String>): Unit = io.ktor.server.netty.EngineMain.main(args) fun Application.module() { routing { get("/") { call.respondText("Hello, world!") } } }

-Step 1: Configure a test application
+Configure a test application

 Add application modules

-Explicit loading of modules
+Explicit module loading

-To add modules to a test application manually, use the application function:
+To add modules to a test application manually, use the application {} block:

 @Test fun testModule1() = testApplication { application { module1() module2() } val response = client.get("/module1") assertEquals(HttpStatusCode.OK, response.status) assertEquals("Hello from 'module1'!", response.bodyAsText()) }